abraham7regar-creator/realtime-web-test/README.md

 # realtime-web-test
-use django rest framework to make web more responsive and make a response realtime.
+Use django rest framework to make web more responsive and make a response realtime. with some React.
+.
+.
+.
+.
+.